typemeta/funcj/codec/readme.md

 ## Features

-* Supports encoding via JSON, XML, and byte streams.
+* Supports encoding via JSON, XML, MessagePack, raw byte streams and gzipped byte streams.
 Can be extended to support further formats.
 * Uses streaming to avoid building, for example, large DOM or JSON node graphs in memory.
 * Supports primitive types, generics, collections, nulls, as well as any Java class using field-based Reflection.
 * Should round-trip data perfectly, meaning that for example,